Metacognition for SEND and Neurodivergent Students

 Specific challenges for autistic learners:

-Effective approaches for autistic students:
+Effective approaches for autistic learners:

 (Flavell, 1979) showed routines help learners develop metacognition.
 Predictable lessons mean learners use brainpower on thinking, not worries.
 (Bjorklund & Thompson, 2011) state less anxiety allows better learning.

 ADHD impacts learner metacognition: planning, self-monitoring, and impulse control.
 Reid et al. (2005) show direct teaching of strategies helps learners with ADHD.
 It develops skills for academic progress.
+Use it as a starting point for professional discussion: identify the learner's current need, record evidence from more than one lesson, and agree the next classroom adjustment with the SENCO or family.

 Key metacognitive challenges with ADHD: